Free Walking Tour Berlin

 Overall Cost of Living in Berlin

-Overall, some of the major expenses to consider when living in Berlin include accommodation, transportation, groceries, dining out, and leisure activities.
+Some of the most important expenses to bear in mind when you move to Berlin are accommodation, transportation, groceries, dining out and if you need leisure activities.
 Let’s break down these expenses further to give you a better idea of what to expect:

 Accommodation:

-One of the most significant expenses you’ll encounter is accommodation.
-The rental prices in Berlin can range widely depending on the neighborhood, apartment size, and amenities.
-In general, the central areas of Berlin, such as Mitte or Prenzlauer Berg, tend to be more expensive compared to the suburbs or outer districts like Neukölln or Wedding.
+Accommodation is one of the most costly expenses you’re going to incur.
+Berlin rental prices depend wildly on the neighborhood, apartment size, and amenities.
+In practice, the central areas of Berlin such as Mitte or Prenzlauer Berg are more expensive, on average, than in the suburbs or outlying districts like Neukölln or Wedding.

 Transportation: